-The evaluation team's conclusions and recommendations are collected in a report that will be presented to the institution and subsequently published on the IEP website.
+The evaluation team's conclusions and recommendations are collected in a report that will be presented to the institution and subsequently published on the IEP website and the DEQAR database.

-Since 1994, nearly 400 evaluations and follow-up evaluations in 45 countries (mostly in Europe but also in Latin America, Asia and Africa) have been conducted by IEP.
+Since 1994, IEP has conducted over 450 evaluations in 50 countries (mostly in Europe but also in Latin America, Asia and Africa).
 These have included all types and sizes of higher education institutions: public and private universities and polytechnics, comprehensive and specialised institutions, including art and music schools.

-Guiding questions for self-evaluation process
+Annex 2 - Guiding questions for self-evaluation process